 This video features a social worker talking about working with teenagers.
 He uses family therapy so everyone in the family has a chance to share their concerns.
 If you have a young person who needs support for mental health, a social worker with experience in family therapy might be able to help you.

-School psychologists or counsellors
+School psychologists or counsellors and teenage mental health

 If your child needs someone to talk to at school, she can see the school counsellor.
 The counsellor can support your child’s social and emotional wellbeing and academic progress.

 The counsellor might use counselling or might work on a plan with goals to help your child.
 The counsellor can also refer your child to other health professionals.

 With your child’s consent, school psychologists and counsellors can work together with you, your child’s teachers and any other professionals your child is seeing.
 You can make an appointment to see the school counsellor to talk about support for your child.

 For example, if your child is having treatment for a mental health condition, school counsellors can help organise special provisions at exam time.